 Courtesy of docmo

-Beliefs The most basic dimension of organisational behaviour, a belief is an assumed truth, ie a psychological state in which an individual holds a proposition or premise to be true.
+The most basic dimension of organisational behaviour, a belief is your assumed truth, ie a psychological state in which an individual holds a proposition or premise to be true.

 A deep moral or positional view that grounds our identity, beliefs are generated through experience, experimentation, reflection or generalisation.
 One’s beliefs can also be influenced by external agents who are authorities that hold a canon in specific areas.